-Baroda has two parks comprising 34.2 acres (Village 5.2 Acres - Township 29 acres) of land easily accessible from surrounding neighborhoods mostly containing playground equipment for young children, baseball and other sports fields, as well as an event stage for hosting family and community gatherings.
-The Township Park which borders Hess Lake provides for small boat access and features a fishing pier.
-Boat access to Singer Lake is available from the paved road stub on Singer Lake Rd.
+Baroda has two parks comprising 52.96 acres (Village 5.5 Acres - Township 47.45v acres) of land easily accessible from surrounding neighborhoods mostly containing playground equipment for young children, baseball and other sports fields as well as an event stage for hosting family and community gatherings.
+The Township Park which borders Hess Lake, along with a road end on Singer Lake provide for small boat access.
+It also features a fishing pier.